Skip to main content

 Interview outcome

-You will be notified through UCAS Track whether or not you have been successful.
+You will be notified through UCAS Hub whether or not you have been successful.
 We aim to notify you within two weeks from the date of your interview.

 Ways to experience the university

-In the event that all our interviews and Open Days need to be held virtually, or you are unable to visit the university in person, we also offer virtual campus tours.
+Alternatively, if you would like to explore our beautiful campus when it suits you, please take a look at our self-guided tour information.
 There are also other ways to connect virtually with us and find out more about our courses, campus and students.
 You can find more information about our virtual tours and campus videos here.

 Our tips for your interview